Motoneuron Recruitment

 A key aspect of motor control includes our ability to grade how intense muscle contractions are, which translates to the relative degree of precision or vigor of movement.
 This capacity is largely encoded by specialized nerve cells in the spinal cord, called motoneurons, and their ‘recruitment’ believed to be a key mechanism for this control.

 For a long time, it was believed that the size of the motoneurons determined how they are recruited.
 However, during the first phase of my postdoctoral work in the Miles Lab, I discovered that size is only part of the story.
 I identified novel roles for proteins called ion channels, in shaping the recruitment of motoneurons.
-Further, I also discovered that integration of these ion channels contributes to the emergence of orderly recruitment during early postnatal development in mice, which is a period of time where complex motor behaviors emerge (Sharples and Miles, 2021).
+Further, I also discovered that integration of these ion channels contributes to the emergence of orderly recruitment during early postnatal development in mice, which is a period of time where complex motor behaviors emerge (Sharples and Miles, 2021; Sharples et al., 2023).

 Importantly, ion channels form prominent targets for modification by neuromodulators, thus creating a scenario to readily adapt motoneuron recruitment to adjust the relative degree of precision or vigor of movements.
 C boutons, derived from cholinergic V0c interneurons form a key modulatory input to motoneurons and act to augment motor output to increase movement vigor.